-My research interests include Human Computer Interaction (HCI), Personal Data Interaction, Information Visualization, Personal Informatics / Quantified Self – see my list of publications.
+My research interests include Human Computer Interaction (HCI), Personal Data Science, Information Visualization, Personal Informatics / Quantified Self – see my list of publications.

 Ongoing Research Projects

 - Motivating, monitoring, and maintaining physical activity using smartphones – modeling of behavior based acquired sensor data.
 I’m working with a.o.
 Professor Bente Merete Stallknecht from University of Copenhagen on this project that is part of a research collaboration between DTU and University of Copenhagen.
 The project is supported by TrygFonden